IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 - Compatible 3D glasses

-Set Up Your Android TV to Play 3D
+Set up your TV to play 3D

 The steps may vary depending on your Android™ operating system.
 Check your product manual if model-specific instructions are needed for any step.
 Manuals are posted on your model support page.

-Watching a 3D Movie
+Watching a 3D movie